doctrine/dbal/UPGRADE.md

 # Upgrade to 3.4

+## Deprecated `AbstractPlatform` methods.

+1. `getIdentitySequenceName()` has been deprecated since the underlying sequence name is an internal platform-specific implementation detail.

 ## Deprecated `SqlitePlatform::getTinyIntTypeDeclarationSQL()` and `::getMediumIntTypeDeclarationSQL()` methods.

 The methods have been deprecated since they are implemented only by the SQLite platform, and the column types